 Sixth grade is the final grade level at Canyon Pointe Academy.
 This last level is our final opportunity to prepare kids for the middle and high-school levels of school in Glendale/North Phoenix area.
 Our curriculum introduces students to the concepts they’ll face in school, as they continue to build on foundational knowledge with high-level concepts.

 Our sixth graders are taught by Jenna Meacham.
-Her approach to teaching for prep schools in Glendale/North Phoenix area is one that instills confidence in every student, so they’re mentally prepared for the next step of their educational career.
+Her approach to teaching for schools in the Glendale and Peoria, AZ area is one that instills confidence in every student, so they’re mentally prepared for the next step of their educational career.
 She helps students celebrate the culmination of one chapter of their education and develop the skills and confidence to embrace the next one.
-As a result, sixth graders graduating from Canyon Pointe Academy are well-equipped with advanced knowledge across all areas of their educational focus.
+As a result, sixth-graders graduating from Canyon Pointe Academy are well-equipped with advanced knowledge across all areas of their educational focus.